THE BLUNT TRUTH: PERSPECTIVES FROM OUR FOUNDER

 Above all, this page is where I am placing content as I gather my thoughts and optimize this website.
 Most of what you read will be relocated to other sections of our website, edited, or removed.

 Welcome to Texas Herb Center.
 I’m Robert S. Marks, M.D.
 I’m a dual board-certified pain management physician and anesthesiologist in Austin, Texas.
-I sit on the medical advisory board of Texas Original Compassionate Cultivation dispensary.
+I sit on the Texas Department of Public Safety’s (DPS) Compassionate Use Program Working Group, tasked as one of three doctors in the state with providing feedback and suggestions for improvements to the Compassionate Use Program.
+I am on the medical advisory board of Texas Original Compassionate Cultivation dispensary, and I also advise for Goodblend, Texas NORML, and Texans for Responsible Marijuana Policy.
 Along with my wife’s support and organizational acumen, we founded and run Diagnostic Pain Center, Texas Herb Center, and Texas Herb Clinic.
 I have studied and given countless lectures on medical cannabis since 2012 and testified before the Texas Legislature during every session since initial passing of the Texas Compassionate Use Program.
 Each time, I’ve argued in favor of expanding Texas citizens’ pain management options.

 Having discussed medical cannabis with thousands of healthcare providers, politicians, lawyers, professionals, and patients for over a decade, I will share with you my honest opinions on the topic.
 I created Texas Herb Center to provide a safe outlet for top quality, organic over-the-counter CBD products as well as to provide up to the moment information on CBD/Cannabis/Hemp and the state of medical cannabis legalization in Texas.
 Whether you are a patient of mine or just interested in learning, I hope my website is helpful to you.
 I’ll be blunt, direct, and candid.
 Tell your friends.
 Enjoy…